-(1) Reflects time charter revenues and contracted days for the 13 LNG carriers in our fleet as of July 1, 2018.
+(1) Reflects time charter revenues and contracted days for the 13 LNG carriers in our fleet as of October 1, 2018.
 Does not include charter revenues for the vessel operating in the spot/short-term market under the Cool Pool.
+Also, does not include charter revenues for the Methane Becki Anne, the acquisition of which was announced on October 25, 2018.
+Assuming completion of the drop-down on November 1, 2018, this acquisition is expected to increase the percentage of our total contracted days to 35.7% and to increase the percentage of total contracted days to 91.2% in 2019 and 69.8% in 2020.